A sweet and sour pork tenderloin roast, cooked to rosy pink perfection in less than half an hour, complete with a sauce with huge flavour.

 Now I am not entirely sure that I ever really liked it but I do adore sweet and sour dishes and this recipe is my third take on sweet and sour pork.

-Of course I have sweet and sour pork balls, although they contain much more pork than the batter heavy options I remember growing up.
+Of course, I have sweet and sour pork balls, and sweet and sour chicken balls although they contain much more pork than the batter-heavy options I remember growing up.

-Then I turned my attention to sweet and sour pork chops.
-Complete with a majestic pineapple ring, don’t look at me like that!
+Then I turned my attention to sweet and sour pork chops complete with a majestic pineapple ring, and most recently sweet and sour prawns.

 It is also arguably the healthiest my sweet and sour pork recipes are gonna get!
 It is not fried and uses the leanest cut of pork!

-I aim for an internal temperature of 57-58°C, which is around 135°F for those who work that way.
+I aim to remove the meat from the oven when it has reached an internal temperature of 57-58°C. Which is around 135°F for those who work that way.

 After 3-5 minutes of resting the pork will reach and hold a temperature of around 63°C (145°F).
 This is within the safe temperature zone for pork.

-I also confess to being rather partial to serving this recipe with some simple crispy fried potatoes.
+I also confess to being rather partial to serving this recipe with some simple crispy fried potatoes or even salty straw potatoes.

 It is equally as good with some simple soy sauce noodles!

-Sweet and Sour Roast Pork Tenderloin With Egg Fried Rice
+Sweet and Sour Roast Pork Tenderloin Recipe with Peppers

 This sweet and sour pork tenderloin roast is quick, simple and comes with a deliciously dark, rich and bold, sweet & sour sauce.